Jake's Booty Call: Film

-The film features Jake befriending Siton Manaba, who is revealed to be a prince looking for love, and trouble ensues as they go travelling together.
+The film features Jake befriending Siton Manaba, who is revealed to be a prince looking for love, and trouble ensues as they go traveling together.
 It is in continuity with the series, and the making of the movie is mentioned at some points through the episodes, although its events never are.
-At the end of the movie, Jake moves back to his home, so it could feasibly take place at any point in Booty Calls canon, the only indication of its point being the appearance of Calvin.
+At the end of the movie, Jake moves back to his home, so it could feasibly take place at any point in Booty Call's canon, the only indication of its point being the appearance of Calvin.

 The film was released independently in 2003; however, it was released in the USA only and through selected media, therefore it never went mainstream.
-National Lampoon picked up the film and took it on tour, showing it mostly at universities around the world.
+National Lampoon, Inc. picked up the film and took it on tour, showing it mostly at universities around the world.
 Despite the same themes from the series - drug abuse, alcohol and graphic sexuality (although full-frontal nudity is never seen) - it was rated R by the MPAA, marked as suitable for over 17s.

 It was released for DVD in February 2008, five years after its independent release.